TSoli/TSoli.github.io/_posts/2024-11-05-bag-of-words.md

 If you want more information about these techniques, see _Speech and Language Processing_ by Jurafsky and Martin.
-Additionally, you can have a look at my [other post]({% post_url 2024-11-04-word2vec %}) which discusses how neural networks were able to provide more convincing semantic encodings for words with Word2vec.
+Additionally, you can have a look at my [other post]({% post_url 2024-11-04-word2vec %}) which discusses how neural networks were able to provide more convincing semantic encodings for words with Word2vec. edit